MPI-Rockstar: a Hybrid MPI and OpenMP Parallel Implementation of the Rockstar Halo finder: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by IAAR Research Support Program in Chiba University Japan, MEXT/JSPS KAKENHI (Grant Number JP23H04002), MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'' (JPMXP1020230406 and JPMXP1020230407), and JICFuS.
+This work has been supported by IAAR Research Support Program in Chiba University Japan, MEXT/JSPS KAKENHI (Grant Number JP23H04002), MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'\,' (JPMXP1020230406 and JPMXP1020230407), and JICFuS.
+This work was partially supported by the Sasakawa Scientific Research Grant from The Japan Science Society.
 Numerical computations were carried out on the supercomputer Fugaku provided by the RIKEN Center for Computational Science (Project ID: hp230173, and hp240184).